-- lincRNAs have a very rapid rate of gain and loss - Rapid gain/loss makes the XIST/RSX model were lincRNAs may be easily replaced appealing until ... proven wrong or a more reasonable model arises - Repetitive sequence could be a driving force in the genesis of lincRNAs - Gene structure seems to be preserved only when junctions may play a functional role and turnover very rapidly when they not. - There are certainly different classes of lincRNAs with different evolutionary signatures.
+- lincRNAs have a very rapid rate of gain and loss - Rapid gain/loss makes the XIST/RSX model were lincRNAs may be easily replaced appealing until ... proven wrong or a more reasonable model arises - Repetitive sequence could be a driving force in the genesis of lincRNAs - Gene structure seems to be preserved only when junctions may play a functional role and turnover very rapidly when they not. - Evolutionary signatures can distinguish IncRNA categories